Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Sunday's over/under is 2.0 points higher than the combined 46 PPG average of the two teams.
+- Sunday's over/under is 1.0 point higher than the combined 46 PPG average of the two teams.

-- The 44.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 48 over/under in this contest.

-- Chargers games this season feature an average total of 50.6 points, a number 2.6 points higher than Sunday's over/under.
+- The average total in Chargers games this season is 50.6, 3.6 points more than Sunday's over/under of 47.

-- In 2020, games involving the Broncos have averaged a total of 43.8 points, 4.2 fewer than this game's set over/under.
+- The 47 total in this game is 3.2 points higher than the 43.8 average total in Broncos games this season.

 Chargers stats and trends

-- The Chargers have covered the spread twice this season when favored by 2.5 points or more (in six chances).

-- Los Angeles' games this year have hit the over on four of 10 set point totals (40%).
+- Los Angeles' games this year have gone over the total in four out of 10 opportunities (40%).

 - When Los Angeles puts up more than 18.3 points, it is 5-3 against the spread and 6-2 overall.